Why you can't optimize your spaces without understanding passive occupancy

 VergeSense is the industry leader in providing enterprises with a true understanding of their occupancy and how their offices are actually being used.

-It’s possible your workplace sensors aren’t providing you with an accurate view of your workplace utilization.
-In fact, 50% of your space utilization may be untracked right now.
+It’s possible your workplace sensors aren’t providing you with an accurate view of your workplace usage.
+In fact, 50% of your space usage may be untracked right now.
 This can result in an inaccurate understanding of how spaces are being used, unreliable room and desk booking experience, and general misinformation negatively impacting your workplace strategy.